artsiomshushkevich/todo-be/README.md

 ## Description

-BE part of todo app written with NestJS,Docker,Postgres
+BE part of todo app written with NestJS,Docker,Postgres,Nginx